bilginyuksel/clighter/README.md

 ### 1. Installation

 Currently the package not yet installed, but you can use the comands below to use the package.
-Whenever the package installed you can use `pip` to install __clighter__.
+Whenever the package is installed you can use `pip` to install __clighter__.

 ```bash
 $ git clone https://github.com/bilginyuksel/clighter